The Different Types of Drug Addiction Therapies

-Different kinds of drug therapy can include medications to help manage the symptoms of certain mental health disorders, such as anxiety, PTSD, or depression.
+Different types of drug therapy can include medications to help manage the symptoms of certain mental health disorders, such as anxiety, PTSD, or depression.

 Other Therapy Types for Addiction Treatment

 Effective addiction treatment needs to address all the person’s needs, and no single treatment approach is right for everyone.1 Other therapies that are used in the treatment of addiction can include: